-10 simple, powerful turmeric recipes to help heal, sooth and protect.
-A natural anti- inflammatory and powerful antioxidant, here are 10 easy delicious recipes to harness the benefits of turmeric and easily incorporate it into our everyday diets.
+The top 3 benefits of Turmeric and 10 simple Turmeric Recipes to help heal, soothe and protect.
+A natural anti-inflammatory and powerful antioxidant, here are 10 easy delicious recipes to harness the benefits of turmeric and easily incorporate it into our everyday diets.
 Vegan Adaptable!

 - ANTI-INFLAMMATORY: Turmeric fights chronic inflammation which plays a significant role in so many diseases – arthritis & rheumatoid arthritis, cancer, heart disease and Alzheimer’s – and it does so at the molecular level.
 Research shows it does this just as well as pharmaceuticals, with absolutely no side effects.
 It’s also beneficial after surgery to decrease pain, inflammation and accelerate healing.
 I’ve often taken it for pain instead of Advil, with good results.
 Please don’t take my word for it, do the research and see for yourselves.
 Seriously, it’s worth looking up.

 - ANTIOXIDANT: Turmeric is also a powerful purifier, giving our overworked liver a little boost, helping it do its job better.
 Yes, we already have an incredible “built-in” detox system in our bodies – the liver – but living in this modern world, we ingest pesticides, additives, toxins, heavy metals and countless other chemicals more often than we know and should.
 Our liver’s main function is to help expel these toxins from our bloodstream, which it does incredibly well, most of the time.
 The compounds in turmeric aid the liver in doing its job even better by protecting and strengthening it, supporting it and giving it a little boost.
 There are studies that show that turmeric can actually help rebuild the liver if damaged.